paulkaefer/kiamol/notes.md

   * Not recommended by the author.
   * `maxUnavailable` and `maxSurge` settings are intuitive; these dictate what % of pods can be unavailable or added, respectively.
   ![](./attachments/Figure_9-11.jpg)
+* "Deployments are the controllers you use the most."
+* Section 9.5 talks about blue/green deployments.
+Neat how you can just "flip a switch" to choose which version is active.
+Both can be running, but the active one gets the traffic.

 ## Once complete:
 - [ ] consider a certification.
 See page 8 for some info